UNDIAGNOSED IS A DIAGNOSIS: Living in a Diagnostic Odyssey x 4

 We live in a diagnostic odyssey, times four.

 I was born in Madison, Wisconsin and attended the University of Wisconsin – Madison.
 I graduated with a Bachelor in Communication Arts.
 I spent my twenties working in the entertainment world for Wes Craven, Jerry Bruckheimer and Miramax Films.
 I moved back to the Midwest and worked in the NFL and NBA sports agency business where I met my husband, Justin Zanik.
-He is currently the Assistant GM of the NBA Milwaukee Bucks.
+He is currently the Assistant GM of the NBA Utah Jazz.

 From Chicago, Justin and I moved to the East Coast where I worked in Manhattan for a private equity firm.
 We waited a few years to have children so that we were financially secure enough that I would not have to go back to work once we had our first child.
 I was making close to six figures back in 2006.
 I commuted two hours each way and worked up to a week before my due date.